masinde70/TheJourneyToDataScience/README.md

  3. The Python Master
  4.

-In this journey I will learn many things, so you can follow along
+In this python journey I will learn many things, so you can follow along
 - Error handling
 - Decorators
 - Containers